 Class: Insecta

 Family: Cicadidae

 Before the last molt to adulthood, the cicada will climb out of the ground opening little holes too, they crawl up into the natural grasses or other plants for cover to shed its final protective casing.
+Newly emerged cicadas climb up trees and molt into their adult stage, now equipped with wings.
 In the summer these holes and casings seen (below) are readily observable.
 The adults live about a month or so around here until the cycle starts all over again.

 While you may not have seen one of these magnificent insects you certainly have heard then.
-The often deafening sound that is so high pitched that its ringing becomes a familiar ‘Rock’ tune in the “dog days of summer.”
-Sometimes leading to crescendo’s of ear piercing length seemly inescapable at times when produced by hundreds cicadas, in the dog-day afternoon, of Tibicen pruinosa (seen above).
+The often-deafening sound that is so high pitched that its ringing becomes a familiar ‘Rock’ tune in the “dog days of summer.”
+Sometimes leading to crescendos of ear-piercing length seemly inescapable at times when produced by hundreds of cicadas, in the dog-day afternoon, of Tibicen pruinosa, (seen in photos above).

+Class: Insecta